Ferris-Labs/site-draft/content/en/docs/User Guide/project_creation_and_users_within_project.md

 ![](/images/added_project_to_package.png)

-Once that a project was assigned to a package, the users created within the project will be able to perform their cores.
+Once a project is assigned to a package the users created within the project will be able to perform their tasks.

 ##### Project Owner

 1. Log in as "Project Owner"
-2. Click on Projects to open dropdown and then List Projects
+2. Click on Projects in the navigation and then select List Projects

 ![](/images/list_projects_as_projectowner.png)

-As defined above, a Project Owner can add new projects, view, edit and delete the projects he belongs to.
+As described above a Project Owner can add new projects, view, edit and delete the projects he belongs to.

-3. Click on Executions to open dropdown and then on Packages
+3. Click on Executions in the navigation and then select Packages

 ![](/images/view_packages_as_project_owner.png)

-As Project Owner, one can add new packages, view, edit, delete and trigger manually runs and delete the packages within the projects the user belongs to.
+As Project Owner one can add new packages, view, edit, delete and trigger manually runs and delete the packages within the projects the user belongs to.

 ##### Project Admin

 1. Log in as "Project Admin"
-2. Click on Projects to open dropdown and then List Projects
+2. Click on Projects in the navigation and then select List Projects

 ![](/images/list_projects_as_projectadmin.png)

-As defined above, a Project Admin can add new projects, view and edit the projects he belongs to but can not delete anything.
+As described above a Project Admin can add new projects, view and edit the projects he belongs to but can not delete anything.

-3. Click on Executions to open dropdown and then on Packages
+3. Click on Executions in the navigation and then select Packages

 ![](/images/view_packages_as_projectadmin.png)

-As Project Admin, one can add new packages, view, edit and trigger manually runs within the projects the user belongs to.
+As Project Admin one can add new packages, view, edit and trigger manually runs within the projects the user belongs to.
 The Project Admin can not delete the packages, runs, whatsoever.

 **Project User**

 1. Log in as "Project User"
-2. Click on Projects to open dropdwon and then List Projects
+2. Click on Projects in the navigation and then select List Projects

 ![](/images/list_projects_as_projectuser.png)

-As defined above, a Project User can only view the projects he belongs to.
+As described above, a Project User can only view the projects he belongs to.
 He can neither edit, nore delete anything.

-3. Click on Executions to open dropdown and then on Packages.
+3. Click on Executions in the navigation and then select Packages.

 ![](/images/view_packages_as_projectuser.png)

-As Project User, one can view packages and trigger manuallz runs within the projects the user belongs to.
-The Project User can not delete or edit packages, runs, whatsoever.
+As Project User one can view packages and manually trigger runs within the projects the user belongs to.
+The Project User can not delete or edit packages or runs.